-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott searches through old newspapers and other sources to learn about the incredible story of the whaleship “Essex,” which was sunk by a huge sperm whale in 1820!
+Introduction: In this article, Scott Phillips searches through old newspapers and other sources to learn about the incredible story of the whaleship “Essex,” which was sunk by a huge sperm whale in 1820!
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 Longer ago than I care to admit, my English teacher suggested (OK, it was actually required) that I read the classic American novel Moby-Dick by Herman Melville.
 While I found this book to be a better adventure story than most of my required reading, I must admit that as a youth I was not the biggest fan of Mr. Melville’s style.
 Then a few days ago a friend of mine mentioned that November 20th is the 193rd anniversary of the sinking of the whaleship Essex by a giant whale, and that I might find that shipwreck story interesting.

 I took up that suggestion, and first I decided to check the newspapers of GenealogyBank.com to see what might have been reported regarding the Essex.
 My first discovery was a tremendous article in an 1822 New Hampshire newspaper.

 This article is amazing and I was immediately captivated by this truth-is-stranger-than-fiction story.
 It seems that the Essex, a whaleship out of Nantucket, Massachusetts, was “stove” or rammed in the South Pacific by, believe it or not, a huge sperm whale!